 Research at the School of Health and Welfare

-The research at the School of Health and Welfare is multidisciplinary and conducted in collaboration with the business sector, public sector and different organisations.
-The goal with the research is to create value and contribute to a good life in an equal and sustainable society.
+The research at the School of Health and Welfare is multidisciplinary and conducted together with trade and industry, sports associations, regions and municipalities.
+The goal of the research is to create value and contribute to a good life in an equal and sustainable society.

-The school's researchers are part of the following research programmes
+The School’s researchers are part of the following research programmes: LeaDS, IDC, M4HP, REBEL and TRAINS.

 Research projects